lunarnexus/MasterDebater/README.md

 Each turn, both agents respond in alternation.
 The transcript grows as a plain `.md` file — you read it, watch the debate unfold, and decide when to stop.
 Use the --mod (moderator) option to moderate the discussion.

+** Note:  cellos-acp only supports Hermes and Opencode at the moment, so I may create a acpx branch which should support something like 15 different agents.

 ## Quick Start

 1. Clone MasterDebater: